10 USA Roaming Tips

 - Order a free Three PAYG Sim* – it's free online (or free in store provided you do a £10 credit top up which is also needed to get the add on package).

-- To get the 'pay the same in the US as you do in the UK' deal you need one of its add-on packages* which cost between £5 and £35.
-It's likely the most suitable is its All-in-One 20* package, which for £20 gives 300 mins and 3,000 texts to the UK and 12GB of 3G data, to use over 30 days, and it's free to receive calls.
+- To get the 'pay the same in the US as you do in the UK' deal you need one of its add-on packages* which cost between £15 and £35.
+It's likely the most suitable is its £20 package, which gives unlimited texts and minutes to the UK and 12GB of 3G data, to use over 30 days, and it's free to receive calls.
 Astoundingly cheap compared to the deals above, especially for longer trips.

 - Make sure you have international roaming activated on your account – you can do this online or by calling customer services - see Three's website for more details.
-Once you arrive in the US or any of the other Feel at Home countries it works automatically.
+Once you arrive in the US or any of the other Go Roam countries it works automatically.

 NB: You have to make a call, send a text or go online in the UK from your Three PAYG Sim first to be able to take advantage of the Feel At Home rates.

-Vodafone has a similar system for its contract users called Vodafone Global Roaming* where you can use your UK contract minutes abroad in 60 countries, including the US, but you pay £6 per day you use it.
-(If you go over your normal allowance you're charged at standard UK rates*.)
+Vodafone has a similar system for its contract users called Vodafone Global Roaming* where you can use your UK contract minutes abroad in 104 countries, including the US, but you pay £6 per day you use it (if you go over your normal allowance you're charged at standard UK rates*).

 Some modern handsets are locked so they can only be used on one network.
 If you're going for the Three Sim route and are not a Three customer, you may need to unlock yours to allow it to use the Sim card.
 This can take a few days – up to 10 on some networks – so don't leave it too late.